akandeseun/sendMail/README.md

 # sendMail
-Simple NodeJs application to test sending emails using nodemailer
+Simple NodeJs application to test sending emails using nodemailer and ethereal SMTP